 Instructions

-- Set the Instant Pot on "Saute" and add the olive oil.
-Once heated, add the diced onion and cook for 2 minutes.
+- Set the Instant Pot to "Sauté" and add the olive oil.
+Once heated, add the onion and cook for 2 minutes.

 - Add the ground turkey and break it up into crumbles.
 Cook for 6-7 minutes, or until the turkey is fully cooked and no longer pink, stirring occasionally.
 Add minced garlic and cook for another 2-3 minutes.

-- Pour the crushed tomatoes into one side of the Instant Pot and do not stir.
-Stirring would make the mixture too thick and would risk triggering a "burn" error message.
+- Gently/slowly pour the crushed tomatoes into one side of the Instant Pot and do not stir.
+Stirring would make the mixture too thick and risks triggering a "burn" error message.

-- Press the "Keep Warm/Cancel" button to shut off the Saute function.
-Close and lock the lid.
-Press the "Manual" button (or "Pressure Cook" on newer IP models) and using the "+" or "-"buttons, adjust the time to 15 minutes of high pressure cooking.
+- Close and lock the lid and ensure the steam release handle is set to "sealing".
+Press the "Manual" button (or "Pressure Cook" on newer Instant Pot models) and using the "+" or "-"buttons, adjust the time to 15 minutes of high pressure cooking.

 Notes